 PCGS and NGC First Strike Coins

-PCGS and NGC are the two premier coin grading services, and both have First Strike programs.
+PCGS and NGC are the two premier coin grading services, and both — in the past — have had First Strike programs.
 From the NGC website: For U.S. bullion coinage, NGC designates as first strikes coins that were shipped from the U.S. Mint within the first month of their official release.

 Note that NGC does not say that the coins eligible to be labeled First Strike are among the first coins struck but are coins shipped within in the first month of release.
 Further, here are three sentences on the NGC website that add insight to the First Strike issue: